Update Date

 Command and Control

-To disguise the source of malicious traffic, adversaries may chain together multiple proxies.
+Adversaries may chain together multiple proxies to disguise the source of malicious traffic.
 Typically, a defender will be able to identify the last proxy traffic traversed before it enters their network; the defender may or may not be able to identify any previous proxies before the last-hop proxy.
 This technique makes identifying the original source of the malicious traffic even more difficult by requiring the defender to trace malicious traffic through several proxies to identify its source.
-A particular variant of this behavior is to use onion routing networks, such as the publicly available TOR network.
-(Citation: Onion Routing)

 T1090.003

-To disguise the source of malicious traffic, adversaries may chain together multiple proxies.
+Adversaries may chain together multiple proxies to disguise the source of malicious traffic.
 Typically, a defender will be able to identify the last proxy traffic traversed before it enters their network; the defender may or may not be able to identify any previous proxies before the last-hop proxy.
 This technique makes identifying the original source of the malicious traffic even more difficult by requiring the defender to trace malicious traffic through several proxies to identify its source.
-A particular variant of this behavior is to use onion routing networks, such as the publicly available TOR network.
-(Citation: Onion Routing)

 TA0040